James Devereux: Prisoner of war

 After his capture, he remained on Wake Island until January 12, 1942, when he was sent away with his men on the Nita Maru.
-He stopped at Yokohama, where some American officers debarked, but later arrived at Woosung, China, located downriver from Shanghai, on January, 24.
-He remained there until December 9, 1942, when he was transferred to Kiangwan, where he spent 29 months imprisoned.
-For five weeks, he stayed at Fungtai, near Peiping, and then was transferred to camps in central Hokkaidō, northern island of Japan.
+He stopped at Yokohama, where some American officers debarked, but later arrived at Wusong, located downriver from Shanghai, on January, 24.
+He remained there until December 9, 1942, when he was transferred to Jiangwan, where he spent 29 months imprisoned.
+For five weeks, he stayed at Fengtai, near Beiping, and then was transferred to camps in central Hokkaidō, Japan.
 Devereux was released from the Hokkaidō Island prison camp on September 15, 1945.

 After World War II

 After a brief rehabilitation leave, he was assigned as a student in the Senior Course at the Amphibious Warfare School at Quantico from September 1946 to May 1947.
-Upon completion of his studies, he was detached to the First Marine Division at Camp Pendleton, Oceanside, California, and was serving with that organization when he concluded his 25-year career on August 1, 1948.
+Upon completion of his studies, he received orders to the First Marine Division at Camp Pendleton, Oceanside, California.
+He served as the commanding officer of the Division's Headquarters Battalion until retiring on July 31, 1948.
 In 1947, his book, Story of Wake Island, was published.

 Devereux was advanced to the rank of brigadier general upon retirement in accordance with law, having been specially commended for the performance of duty in actual combat.
 For his leadership in defending the tiny American outpost for 15 days against overwhelming odds, Devereux was awarded the Navy Cross.
 His citation reads: